twaslowski/grammr/README.md

 of the original phrase is preserved as well as possible in the translation.
 It consists of a `source_phrase` and a `target_phrase`.

-- A `LiteralTranslation` is a direct, literal translation of a word.
+- A `LiteralTranslation` is a direct, literal translation of a phrase.
 This can help users better understand how phrases are constructed.
-It consists of the `source phrase` and a collection of `translated tokens`, which are a key-value pair of tokens from the source phrase and their directly translated counterparts.
+It consists of the `source phrase` and a collection of `TokenTranslations`, which are a key-value pair of tokens from the source phrase and their directly translated counterparts.
 For example, "Ich bin ein Student" would contain four translated
 tokens: `(Ich, I)`, `(bin, am)`, `(ein, a)`, `(Student, student)`.

+- `Tokens` are aggregated through the process of literally translating and grammatically analyzing phrases.
+These processes return Sets of `TokenTranslations` and `TokenMorphology` respectively, which are coalesced into `Tokens` that ultimately make up a `Phrase`.
+Therefore, a `FullAnalysis` consists of a set of `Tokens` holding their literal translation and grammatical analysis, as well as the semantic translation of the phrase.